Advertisement

 5.

-Consider lifestyle factors.
+Consider lifestyle factors

 Because sweat gets trapped by clothing, it's essential to maintain a healthy hygiene routine.
 Do your best to change out of sweaty clothes and hop in the shower after you've been exercising.
 This is when you'll want to go in with your salicylic acid or benzoyl peroxide wash to minimize the chance of sweat clogging your pores.

 In addition, how often you clock a full eight hours of sleep and what you consume food-wise matters too.
-See, there's a whole host of factors that go into hormonal balance; sleep and diet are included.
+See, there's a whole host of factors that go into hormonal balance; sleep and diet included.

 Summary